LiorZaguri/Interperter-PY/README.md

     >>> /exit

 ### Running the Tests
-The run_tests function executes a series of predefined test cases and compares the results of the interpreter against expected values.
-If all tests pass, a success message will be displayed; otherwise, the function will report any failures.
+This script will run a series of predefined test cases to validate the functionality of the interpreter.
+Each test case includes a description, the code to be executed, and the expected results.
+The function compares the interpreter's output against the expected results and reports any discrepancies.

 ### Example Test Cases